Exploring Lithium and Potash in the Paradox Basin

 - First-mover status in the highly-prospective Paradox basin that straddles the Utah and Colorado border

 - Uniquely diversified portfolio in lithium and potash exploration in Paradox basin which hosts multi-commodity brines containing lithium, potassium and bromine

-- NI 43-101 exploration target of 600 million to 1 billion tonnes of potash in Utah property
+- NI 43-101 exploration target potential of 500 million to 1 billion tonnes of potash in Utah property

-- Significant land position for lithium brine exploration: 13,200 acres in Utah and 12,100 acres in Colorado
+- Significant land position for lithium brine exploration: 13,200 acres in Utah.

 - Large area on property designated by BLM for location of processing-recovery facilities